ItzSimplyJoe/Virtual-Assistant/README.md

 - Can perform basic arithmetic calculations.
 - Uses machine learning
 - Can tell jokes
+- Can tell you the weather
 - Can create a personal profile
+- Can tell the time
-- Can tell the date and time
+- Can tell you the date
+- Can tell you the day of the week
 - Can tell the user how to spell things
 - Can theoretically control my light, but i moved house and havent set it up again
 - Has half a quiz feature built in